 Update November 2019

 Having recently seen an item on television (TV program Zondag met Lubach), I have decided, effective immediately, no longer to eat mammals (or, as it’s sometimes classed, “red meat and pork”).
 The item was a look-in at one of the world’s most professional and humane abattoirs, and I cannot have it on my conscience that such emotionally-aware creatures are dying in such a gruesome manner – especially since – if this is one of the world’s best and humane abattoirs – most animals die under even worse conditions.

 Why mammals and not other animals?
-Well, this is a first big step at least.
-In addition, fish and birds can be killed extremely quickly and accurately, and they have – inasmuch as I can determine – very limited emotions and in particular, fear/anticipation.
+Well, this, for me, is a first big step at least.
+In addition, fish and birds can be killed extremely quickly and accurately, and they have – inasmuch as I can determine – very limited emotions and in particular, fear/anticipation (for example, I’ve never heard of chickens breaking their legs as they fight to avoid being loaded into the trucks taking them to the abattoir).
 As my article above points out, virtually all life depends upon the death of other life in order to survive, and even veganism leads to the death of creatures, and the death of living entities.
-We all draw lines about what (type of) life we consider acceptable to be consumed, and this is where I have decided to start.
+We all draw lines about what (type of) life we consider acceptable to be consumed – many people can’t imagine eating dog, horse or cat – and this is where I have decided to start.